 The female lays often and would release up to hundred eggs every spawning period.
 The parents would burrow one or more pits in the substrate or use plants or aquarium pots and transfer their juveniles.
 They watch over them aggressively against any predatory tank mates.

 The fry would begin to swim around the tank after ten days and eat nauplii, brine shrimps, or bits of food.
 The parent would provide food for the fry while they are in the pit as they can not fend for themselves.
 The male would occasionally fight his mate, so be observant and remove her from the tank if necessary.
 Their fights can be about the male being overzealous with his fry guard duties or making the female nervous.

 In a highly stressful environmental condition, the parent would begin to eat their young.
-Keep them in separate tanks or big tanks for one and half a month to about three months so the female can rest.
-It helps reduce their spawning frequency.
+So keep them in separate tanks or big tanks for one and half a month to about three months so the female can rest, for it helps reduce their spawning frequency.

 Do not feed them poultry and beef as they have high fatty contents and can kill them.
 They would occasionally eat the aquarium plants, lettuce, and cucumber.
 Feed them twice daily, and they would not bother if their food sinks or float.
 Remove leftover to prevent decay which can increase ammonia in the aquarium water.

-- The Jack Dempsey is an aggressive cichlids
+- The Jack Dempsey is an aggressive cichlid.

 - The Jack Dempsey species have different attractive color variants like blue and green.

 - Their scales and fins have an iridescence appearance like sparkling specks.

 - The juvenile jack Dempsey has a pale color and up to ten or eleven stripes.